accellarando/TagGang/software/README.md

 ## TODO
 - Open application window with commandline args takes in an image file (.png/.jpg): GApplication entry points GIO documentation... open() = virtual function, which gets called when the app is launched with commandline args.
 - Mak XML backing file?
+- Replaces the selector button and make a function that is called when the drawing area needs to be redrawn, and it uses Cairo to draw a highlighted rectangle based on the selector's position.
+The selectorHighlighted variable is used to control whether the rectangle should be drawn.
+The key press event now updates the selector position and triggers a redraw of the fixed container.